Zephyr RTOS For Embedded Systems Development

 Zephyr adopted a device driver model with a device tree configuration allowing a very simple and quick integration of specific hardware interface and peripherals.
 Integrating a radio interface, a specific screen or any other specific stuff is usually just a few lines of configuration in the devicetree.
 Then you are ready to use it in your own application.
 This model helps to create variants of the same products with different hardware configurations by a developer.

 Additionally Zephyr supports integration of external modules so that any project can write modules, independent and easily reusable, and integrate them.
 Existing well known libraries defined in compile time that you may know such as cJSON, secure element libraries, etc can also be integrated as Zephyr modules so that it is not required to rewrite existing source code to integrate in Zephyr.
-This permits to speed up the development by reusing existing lightweight well-known source code for MCU projects porting from other RTOS or development environnements.
+This permits to speed up the development by reusing existing lightweight well-known source code for MCU projects porting from other RTOS or development environments.

 Zephyr is open source

 Hundreds of independent developers also already contributed to Zephyr to propose bug fixes, new drivers, boards support, tools, release information etc. Multiple Pull Requests are submitted, reviewed and merged each week, which makes Zephyr the most actively developed open sourse RTOS, actually.
-Everyone is welcome to participate, why not you?
+Everyone is welcome to participate, why not you?Zephyr licensing model

 SUCCESS STORY